 Knockdown of Tsc1 in drosophila muscle tissue reduces lifespan

-Our previous studiesdhad shownresulted inUAS-shRNA/GAL4..driven by two shRNA’s targeting ssstrains
+have shownIn a previous study we showed that knockdown of the obligate mTORC1 component Raptor in fly muscles causes early lethality and muscle weakness, but that Tsc1 knockdown results produced viable adult flies23.
+To test whether gain of function of dTORC1 decreases lifespan in flies, we used the GAL4/UAS system (REF – Duffy) to knock down Tsc1 in fly muscles with two different shRNA constructs from the Harvard TRiP collection (REF).
+These knockdowns were driven by 24B-GAL4, which is expressed in wing disks and adult fly muscles24.
+As shown in Figure 2A-B, knockdowns of Tsc1 increases the rate of natural death for both shRNA constructs and both sexes (shRNA #1, 3.8 fold for females, 3.4 fold for males; shRNA #2: 2.6 fold for females, 1.9 fold for males all with adjusted p-values<1 x10-5).
+Our previous studies had shown that knockdown of the obligate mTORC1 component Raptor in fly muscles causes early lethality and muscle weakness, but that Tsc1 knockdown resulted in viable adult flies23.
+To test whether gain of function of dTORC1 decreases lifespan in flies, we used the UAS-shRNA/GAL4 system to knock down Tsc1 in fly muscles.
+These knockdowns were driven by 24B-GAL4 which is expressed in wing disks and adult fly muscles24.
+As shown in Figure 2A-B, knockdowns driven by two shRNA’s targeting Tsc1 increase the rates of natural deaths for both strains and both sexes (shRNA #1, 3.8 fold for females, 3.4 fold for males; shRNA #2: 2.6 fold for females, 1.9 fold for males all with adjusted p-values<1 x10-5).

-To test whether cardiac-specific knockdown of Tsc1 has a similar phenotype we used a Hand-GAL4 driver which is expressed in fly cardiac tissue25.
+,Together, these data support the hypothesis that striatedTo test whether cardiac-specific knockdown of Tsc1 has a similar phenotype we used a Hand-GAL4 driver which is expressed in fly cardiac tissue25.
 In contrast to the 24B driven knockdowns, we only observed modest increases in mortality (20-30% increase in hazard ratios, Figure 2C).
 Together, these data support the hypothesis that muscle-specific ablation of Tsc1 results in early lethality in both mice and flies.

 Knockdown of Atg8a in fly muscles reduces lifespan

 To test whether chronically impaired autophagy in muscle tissue can reduce Drosophila lifespan, we used a similar approach to reduce the levels of Atg5, Atg8a and Atg8b in fly muscles using the 24B-GAL4 driver.
-We found that there was no obvious effect of Atg5 or Atg8b knockdown driven by 24B-GAL4, but there was shortened lifespan in both female (3.4 fold) and female (2.9 fold) Atg8a knockdown flies (both with adjusted p-values <0.0001).
-While ATG5 is upstream of ATG8, this result is consistent with findings showing that Atg5 knockdown in using a ubiquitous GAL4 promoter did not reduce lifespan, but did sensitize the flies to starvation3.
-To understand why ATG8a and ATG8b may differ, we evaluated the expression of these genes in RNAseq data from the modENCODE consortium.
-According to this expression data, At8a is widely expressed at higher in several tissues relative to At8b, including muscle tissues26..
-Atg8b has much more limited expression, and is at lower levels in the fly tissues tested.
-This may explain the stronger reductions in lifespan in the muscle Atg8a knockdown flies.
+We found no obvious effect of Atg5 or Atg8b knockdown driven by 24B-GAL4, but shortened lifespan in both male (3.4 fold) and female (2.9 fold) Atg8a knockdown flies (both with adjusted p-values <0.0001).
+While ATG5 is upstream of ATG8, this result is consistent with findings showing that Atg5 knockdown using a ubiquitous GAL4 promoter did not reduce lifespan, but did sensitize the flies to starvation3. levels26..

 Discussion